daviddrysdale/python-phonenumbers/README.md

 Memory Usage
 ------------

-The library includes a lot of metadata, giving a significant memory overhead.
-This metadata is loaded on-demand so that the memory footprint of applications that only use a subset of the library functionality is not adversely affected.
+The library includes a lot of metadata, potentially giving a significant memory overhead.
+There are two mechanisms for dealing with this.

-In particular:
+* The normal metadata for the core functionality of the library is loaded on-demand, on a region-by-region basis (i.e. the metadata for a region is only loaded on the first time it is needed).
+* Metadata for extended functionality is held in separate packages, which therefore need to be explicitly loaded separately.
+This affects:

-* The geocoding metadata (which is over 100 megabytes) is only loaded on the first use of one of the geocoding functions (`geocoder.description_for_number`, `geocoder.description_for_valid_number` or `geocoder.country_name_for_number`).
+    * The geocoding metadata, which is held in `phonenumbers.geocoder` and used by the geocoding functions (`geocoder.description_for_number`, `geocoder.description_for_valid_number` or `geocoder.country_name_for_number`).
-* The carrier metadata is only loaded on the first use of one of the mapping functions (`carrier.name_for_number` or `carrier.name_for_valid_number`).
+    * The carrier metadata, which is held in `phonenumbers.carrier` and used by the mapping functions (`carrier.name_for_number` or `carrier.name_for_valid_number`).
-* The timezone metadata is only loaded on the first use of one of the timezone functions (`time_zones_for_number` or `time_zones_for_geographical_number`).
+    * The timezone metadata, which is held in `phonenumbers.timezone` and used by the timezone functions (`time_zones_for_number` or `time_zones_for_geographical_number`).

-* The normal metadata for each region is only loaded on the first time that metadata for that region is needed.
+The `phonenumberslite` version of the library does not include the geocoder, carrier and timezone packages, which can be useful if you have problems installing the main `phonenumbers` library due to space/memory limitations.

 If you need to ensure that the metadata memory use is accounted for at start of day (i.e. that a subsequent on-demand load of metadata will not cause a pause or memory exhaustion):

-* Force-load the geocoding metadata by invoking `import phonenumbers.geocoder`.
-* Force-load the carrier metadata by invoking `import phonenumbers.carrier`.
-* Force-load the timezone metadata by invoking `import phonenumbers.timezone`.
 * Force-load the normal metadata by calling `phonenumbers.PhoneMetadata.load_all()`.
+* Force-load the extended metadata by `import`ing the appropriate packages (`phonenumbers.geocoder`, `phonenumbers.carrier`, `phonenumbers.timezone`).

 The `phonenumberslite` version of the package does not include the geocoding, carrier and timezone metadata, which can be useful if you have problems installing the main `phonenumbers` package due to space/memory limitations.

 Project Layout
 --------------

 * The `python/` directory holds the Python code.
 * The `resources/` directory is a copy of the `resources/` directory from